alexarje/sensing/book/week1.md

 These conferences provide excellent opportunities for networking, collaboration, and staying updated on the latest research in music psychology and cognition.

+For those interested in music psychology, the following journals are key resources for research and developments in the field:

+- **[Music Perception](https://online.ucpress.edu/mp)**: A leading journal that publishes research on the perception and cognition of music, including studies on auditory processing, musical memory, and emotional responses.

+- **[Psychomusicology: Music, Mind, and Brain](https://www.apa.org/pubs/journals/pmu/)**: Focuses on the psychological and neuroscientific aspects of music, covering topics such as music therapy, performance, and creativity.

+- **[Journal of New Music Research](https://www.tandfonline.com/toc/nnmr20/current)**: Explores the intersection of music psychology, technology, and theory, with an emphasis on computational and experimental approaches.

+- **[Empirical Musicology Review](https://emusicology.org/)**: Publishes empirical studies on music perception, cognition, and performance, as well as reviews of current research.

+- **[Psychology of Music](https://journals.sagepub.com/home/pom)**: Covers a wide range of topics in music psychology, including music education, therapy, and cultural studies.

+- **[Frontiers in Psychology: Auditory Cognitive Neuroscience](https://www.frontiersin.org/journals/psychology/sections/auditory-cognitive-neuroscience)**: A section of the Frontiers in Psychology journal that focuses on auditory perception, music cognition, and related neuroscience.

+- **[Music & Science](https://journals.sagepub.com/home/mns)**: An interdisciplinary journal that publishes research on the scientific study of music, including its psychological, cultural, and technological dimensions.

+These journals provide valuable insights and are excellent resources for staying informed about the latest research in music psychology.

 ### Fundamentals of Music Technology

 Technology in music involves the use of tools and systems to create, analyze, and manipulate sound.
 Key areas include: